yeisonLucio/bit-cenisoft-bs-api/README.md

 npm run start
 ```

-The server will be enabled by default at localhost: 3000
+The server will be enabled by default at http://localhost:3000